kenny880507/Data-Structures-Learning-Log/README.md

 `git fetch`: download changes from the remote repository.

 `git rebase`: moves your local commits to the top of the remote commits.
 This keeps your commit history clean and linear, without unnecessary merge commits.
 >Never use `rebase` on public branches!
-If you perform a `rebase` on a public branch that others are working on —such as main— you’ll rewrite the commit history of that branch.
+If you perform a `rebase` on a public branch that others are working on—such as main—you’ll rewrite the commit history of that branch.
 This can cause other developers’ local histories to diverge from the remote history, leading to major confusion and conflicts.

 `git pull --rebase`: equivalent to `git fetch` + `git rebase`.